Average Cost of Homeowners Insurance in North Carolina (2025)

 Average Cost of Home Insurance in North Carolina by Claims History

-In North Carolina, the annual premium for homeowners who have not filed a claim in over five years averages $3,383.
-However, for those who have submitted one claim within the past five years, the average jumps to $4,158, marking a $775 increase.
-Homeowners with two claims in the same period see an even steeper rise, with premiums averaging $4,989, which is $1,606 above the baseline.
-These figures underscore the financial benefit of maintaining a claim-free record.
+In North Carolina, the annual premium for homeowners who haven't filed a claim in over five years averages $3,383.
+For those who submitted one claim within the past five years, the average jumps to $4,158, a $775 increase.
+Homeowners with two claims in the same period pay $4,989 on average, $1,606 above the baseline.
+Maintaining a claim-free record saves you money.

 Average Annual Home Insurance in North Carolina by Claims Experience